 Raccoons fighting their mortal enemies, birds.
 Anarchic graffiti

 Simple yet effective.
 Panda graffiti

 I also have cool photos of non-graffiti stuff.
 Take a look:

 This is part of a poster for a play.
 The kid’s exaggerated expression cracks me up.
 Okay, I’m weird.

 These scary doll people can be found in the weekly offers catalogue of a supermarket called IGA.
 I’m sure the illustrator had good intentions, but these bug-eyed bitches fall too far into uncanny valley for my liking.

 This sinister rabbit was in a store’s window display.

-I’ve seen dozens of Harry Potter covers, but this one wins the award for being the most basic.
-It doesn’t even have a proper title!
-It’s simply called “Sorcier”, which means “Wizard” in French.
+I’ve seen dozens of Harry Potter covers, but this one wins the award for being the most minimalistic.
+It doesn’t even say which book it is!
+It simply says “Sorcier”, which means “Wizard” in French.